 The class gift is often a staple of senior year.
 Advancement leaders lament that the efforts are monumental and the returns limited.
 We need to reconsider why these campaigns are most useful: growing a culture of philanthropy, even if they never become a large source of revenue.
 We need to not only allow seniors to direct their philanthropic support to a specific cause on campus, but also store and capture that information for post-graduation use.
 For example, if a senior directs his or her class gift to the African-American Studies program on campus, we should recognize that he or she has an affinity towards African-American research and history.
 We should shift our focus from sourcing major gifts to updating our affinity data for graduating seniors.

-Know a colleague that would love to receive Advancement Blog updates?
-Share this link
+Want to receive Advancement Blog updates?
+Use this link

 2. Establish online alumni affinity communities